Graham-Hayes/AC-Ink-Integration/README.md

 Allows you to specify where in your story to begin.
 If left blank the story will run from the top.

-### Autoplay Lone Option

-If there is one option in a conversation remaining you can autoplay, or force the player to select it first.

 ### Conversation

 A ***blank conversation object is required*** in your scene.
 It should have no dialogue options, they will be generated from the Ink story.
 In the inspector it's interaction source must be set to "Custom Script", Auto-play lone option must be unticked.

+### Auto-Select Lone Option

+If there is one option in a conversation remaining you can autoplay, or force the player to select it first.

 ### Number of Speakers